Obesity and Metabolic Health

 - Genetic testing - Looks for markers that put you at a higher risk of liver disease.
 Genetic counseling is also available at UCLA Health.

 Our multidisciplinary team recognizes the importance of not only treating the disease, but also looking at the whole person and developing a comprehensive approach that is best for you.

 Our experts have extensive experience treating obesity and conditions that result from obesity.
 We understand the long-term complications of this condition and work with you to prevent them.
 We specialize in treatments for:

 This medical condition increases the risk of numerous health problems.
 People who carry excessive weight are more likely to have heart disease, diabetes, high blood pressure and a range of other diseases, including cancer.
 We understand that many physical and emotional factors may contribute to obesity.
 Our compassionate experts deliver treatments that address all aspects of this condition.

 This common liver disorder ranges from mild to severe.
 It occurs when the liver stores too many fat cells.
 This condition affects people who drink little to no alcohol.
 Some people with NAFLD don’t have any symptoms.
 Others experience fatigue and upper abdominal pain on the right side.
 You’re more likely to get fatty liver disease if you have obesity or carry extra weight.

 Severe NAFLD can lead to nonalcoholic steatohepatitis (NASH), a serious condition that causes liver inflammation.
 Older people and those with diabetes and obesity are at a higher risk of this disease.
 Untreated, NASH can lead to scar tissue on the liver (fibrosis) and end-stage liver disease (cirrhosis).

-Metabolic syndrome is a group of disorders that puts you at a higher risk of heart disease, diabetes and stroke.
+Metabolic syndrome is a group of metabolic health disorders that puts you at a higher risk of heart disease, diabetes and stroke.
 People with metabolic syndrome have a combination of: